Secure CheckoutPersonal information is secured with SSL technology.

 C4.5 starts with large sets of cases belonging to known classes.
 The cases, described by any mixture of nominal and numeric properties, are scrutinized for patterns that allow the classes to be reliably discriminated.
 These patterns are then expressed as models, in the form of decision trees or sets of if-then rules, that can be used to classify new cases, with emphasis on making the models understandable as well as accurate.
 The system has been applied successfully to tasks involving tens of thousands of cases described by hundreds of properties.
 The book starts from simple core learning methods and shows how they can be elaborated and extended to deal with typical problems such as missing data and over hitting.
 Advantages and disadvantages of the C4.5 approach are discussed and illustrated with several case studies.

-This book and software should be of interest to developers of classification-based intelligent systems and to students in machine learning and expert systems courses.
+This book should be of interest to developers of classification-based intelligent systems and to students in machine learning and expert systems courses.

 by J. Ross Quinlan